 Revenues are reported as increases in net assets without donor restrictions unless the use of the related asset is limited by donor imposed restrictions.
-When a donor restriction expires, these net assets are reclassified to net assets without donor restrictions and reported in the combined statement of activities as net assets released from restrictions.
+When a donor restriction expires, these net assets are reclassified to net assets without donor restrictions and reported in the consolidated statement of activities as net assets released from restrictions.

-Principles of combination: The combined financial statements include the accounts of the UCCB, the OGMP, JWM, LCM, WCM and 700 Prospect Corporation (collectively referred to as the Organization), as well as the United Church of Christ Hotel Venture, LLC (Hotel Venture, LLC), and Local Church Ministries Church Building & Loan Fund (CB&LF), LCM's wholly controlled entities, whose activity is included in LCM.
-All significant interministry balances and transactions have been eliminated.
+Principles of consolidation: The consolidated financial statements include the accounts of the UCCB, the OGMP, JWM, LCM, WCM and 700 Prospect Corporation (collectively referred to as the Organization), as well as Local Church Ministries Church Building & Loan Fund (CB&LF), LCM's wholly controlled entity, and ARC, CB&LF's wholly controlled entity whose activity is included in LCM.
+All significant interministerial balances and transactions have been eliminated in consolidation.